dentarg/auth0-blog/_posts/2017-02-21-reactjs-authentication-tutorial.markdown

 We need to secure the API so that the celebrity endpoint will only be accessible to authenticated users.
 We can secure it easily with Auth0.

-Open up your `server.js` file and replace the `YOUR-API-AUDIENCE-ATTRIBUTE`, `YOUR-AUTH0-DOMAIN ` and `TENANT_NAME` variables with the audience attribute of the API, your auth0 domain and tenant name respectively.
+Open up your `server.js` file and replace the `YOUR-API-AUDIENCE-ATTRIBUTE`, and `YOUR-AUTH0-DOMAIN ` variables with the audience attribute of the API, and your auth0 domain respectively.
 Then add the `authCheck` middleware to the celebrity endpoint like so:

 ```js